I’ve Entered My “Eat, Pray, Love Era” & I’m Not The Only One

 “Happiness is the consequence of personal effort.”

-And, one of my personal favourites: “You need to learn how to select your thoughts just the same way you select your clothes every day.”
+And, one of my personal favorites: “You need to learn how to select your thoughts just the same way you select your clothes every day.”

 It’s hard to fault the universal wisdom in any of these lines.
 At my most fragile they offered the sort of comfort that I needed to continue to make difficult decisions and actively try to change my life, I could read Gilbert when I wasn’t quite ready to take on some of the more confronting theories of feminist writers like hooks who challenged my ideas about the purpose of romantic relationships full stop.